High School

 While authorities recommend filing a Notice of Intent to homeschool within about 10 days of starting, this is not legally required.

-The required subjects by statute (§10‑184) include:
+The legally required subjects (per §10‑184) include:

 Geography

-Arithmetic (math)
+Arithmetic (Math)

 Record-Keeping & Curriculum